javier-marroquin/redgadgets/_posts/2016-09-02-movie-mistakes.md

 ### The reflector guy
 ![Ulidavaru Kandanthe Movie Mistakes](/images/ulidavaru-kandanthe-movie-mistake.jpg)

-This mistake is seen throughout the movie because the Rayban glasses are used in many shots.
+This mistake is seen throughout the movie because Rayban glasses are used in many shots.
 <br />

 ### The Bhangi Scene